Website Redesigns – An Overview

 Are you thinking about a redesign of your website?
 If so, you are in the right place.
-This article focuses on the key phases of website redesign strategy.
-We provide a high level view of the the phases required for any serious website redesign.
+This article provides an overview of the key phases of website redesign strategy.
 If you prefer a visual format, this article is also available in a series of seven short videos.

 Why undertake a website redesign?

 First and foremost your business environment is continually changing, so is technology.
 Your website is at the nexus of this intersection, so it needs to continually evolve to survive.